 Diageo Settles Australian Thalidomide Suit, Law Firm Says

-Diageo Plc agreed to pay more than A$1 million ($1 million) to an Australian victim of a drug that can cause birth defects, opening the way for settlement talks with more than 100 other affected people, a law firm said.
+Diageo Plc agreed to pay A$89 million ($81 million) to settle claims from more than 100 victims of a drug that can cause birth defects, a law firm said.

 To contact the reporter on this story: Joe Schneider in Sydney at email@example.com